beyond-labs/react-mirror/README.md

 **Mirror composes local stores into a single tree (like Cycle.js), and gives every store access to the entire tree (like Redux).**

-Any store can dispatch actions to, and query, (the action/state streams of) any other store (or collection of).
+Stores can dispatch actions to, and query, (the action/state streams of) any other store (or collection of).
 Each store injects props from it's state stream into the component they decorate.

 ## Usage